 Introduction

 On average, 2% of the population in each country is transgender, which refers to people whose gender identity does not align with the sex they were assigned at birth.
 Due to gender normativity, the current society does not recognize transgender or intersex as genders on a spectrum.
-This stems from the lack of understanding that multiple biologicalfactors determine a person’s , resulting in mixes of genders and gender identities that do not conform to sex.The consequences of the lack of rights protecting transgender people include discrimination, higher rates of depression, suicides, and/or death by murder.
+This stems from the lack of understanding that multiple biological, psychological, and social factors determine a person’s sex and gender, resulting in mixes of genders and gender identities that do not conform to sex.
+These influential factors could also interact.
+For example, a person who looks physically female but feels psychologically male may try their best to fit into the socially constructed female category; however, they may end up feeling more strongly about their male gender identity because they resent the female social expectations.
+When there is no single confirmation for why transgender people exist, the many theories that arise can cause law regulations to ride between waves of supporting and going against transgender rights.
+The consequences of the lack of rights protecting transgender people include discrimination, higher rates of depression, suicides, and/or death by murder.

 The issue regarding the rights of transgender people is complex.
 Unlike other issues that may have a binary stance, there is an array of stances that involves consideration from multiple perspectives, ranging from the safety of women against sexual violence to the safety of the lives of transgender people.
 With that said, solving the issue on the rights of transgender people means solving the concern that people might abuse the permission of transgender rights.
 If these concerns are not properly addressed, they can be easily influenced by politicians or anti-transgender groups.
 Based on each nation’s value, their stance and solution on this issue would vary vastly.